PrincetonCS-UCA/slack-notifications-grading/README.md

 ## References

-- `utas_slack_bot.py` is the bot that used to send Slack notifications from webhooks.
+- `utas_slack_bot.py` is the bot that is used to send Slack notifications based on updated data from codePost.
 - This is how to store both the codePost key and the Slack OAuth key securely in the repository to use them in the GitHub Actions flow: https://docs.github.com/en/actions/security-guides/encrypted-secrets.